9 Super Fun Places To Play Putt Putt In Omaha

 Prehistoric Putt

 Why it’s unique: One word: Dinosaurs.
-There are more than 40 dinosaurs at Prehistoric Putt, as well as a volcano and a foosball obstacle.
+There are dozens dinosaurs at Prehistoric Putt, as well as a volcano and a foosball obstacle.
+You have four courses to choose from, each with their own unique attractions ranging from a slide to a zip line.

 Vala’s Pumpkin Patch